-AO4 Explore connections across literary texts.
+AO4 Explore connections across literary texts

-- similarity and/or difference at the level of subject matter - similarity and/or difference at the level of prose and narrative methods and how writers use settings to present ideas about love - the extent to which each text's representation of love can be seen as typical of the prose genre or its historical period
+- similarity and/or difference at the level of subject matter - similarity and/or difference at the level of prose and narrative methods and how writers use the experience of marriage to explore the nature of love - the extent to which each text's representation of marriage can be seen as typical of the prose genre or its historical period - etc.

-AO3 Demonstrate understanding of the significance and influence of the contexts in which literary texts are written and received.
+AO3 Demonstrate understanding of the significance and influence of the contexts in which literary texts are written and received

-- the differing personal and social pressures that might influence love in their chosen texts - relevant issues of class, gender, culture, period or text type that might influence the ways in which love is presented - the expectations of genre and love narratives
+- the differing personal and social importance of marriage - relevant issues of class, gender, culture, period or text type that might influence ideas about marriage - the presentation of marriage in varying prose genres and love narratives - etc.

-AO2 Analyse ways in which meanings are shaped in literary texts.
+AO2 Analyse ways in which meanings are shaped in literary texts